-Getting your fair share of calcium is essential for healthy bones and teeth — in fact, 99 percent of the calcium in your body is stored in your teeth and bones, according to the U.S. National Library of Medicine (NLM).
+Getting your fair share of calcium is essential for healthy teeth and bones — in fact, 99 percent of the calcium in your body is stored in your skeleton, according to the U.S. National Library of Medicine (NLM).

 Video of the Day

 How Much Calcium Do You Need Per Day?

 The recommended daily intake of calcium is 1,000 milligrams and 1,200 milligrams for adults assigned male at birth and adults assigned female at birth, respectively, per the National Institutes of Health (NIH).

 People ages 9 to 18 should get 1,300 milligrams per day.

 People who are past menopause are more likely to experience bone loss than younger people due to the fact that their bodies have a more difficult time absorbing calcium, per the NIH.
 While they require the same amount of calcium per day as younger people, it's even more essential that they meet their daily requirements.